Tyler Oakley: Social media

+In 2014, he was given the opportunity to meet then U.S. President Barack Obama at the White House and do a video with First Lady Michelle Obama talking about education issues.
 The Advocate in their 2014 "40 under 40: Emerging voices" says that, due to Oakley's presence on YouTube, he is the first openly gay person that many people have met.
-Oakley is considered one of the world's leading celebrity influencers, having an Influencer score of 99 from the influencer marketing software Klear.
+Oakley was considered one of the world's leading celebrity influencers, having an Influencer score of 99 from the influencer marketing software Klear.

+In 2015, Oakley was listed in TIME Magazines "The 30 Most Influential People on the Internet" and The Hollywood Reporters Top 25 Digital Stars.
+In December, he released his documentary film, Snervous, with Awesomeness Films.
+The film focused on his rise to fame and his journey on a sold-out tour.

+In 2016, Oakley launched The Tyler Oakley Show, which aired weekly on Ellen DeGeneres' ellentube platform.
+That year, he also interviewed then-presidential candidate Hillary Clinton during campaign season.

+By 2017, he had amassed almost eight million subscribers.
 In December 2020, Oakley announced he was taking an indefinite hiatus from making YouTube videos.
 He is currently actively streaming on Twitch, and sporadically uploads on YouTube.

-Acting

-Oakley appeared on the YouTube Premium show Escape the Night, appearing as "The Thespian" for 10 episodes in Season 2.

-Live appearances

-In 2014, Oakley premiered a live show tour, "Tyler Oakley's Slumber Party", featuring him in pyjamas and doing skits, and interactive segments with the audience.
-His two initial shows in Chicago and in Royal Oak, Michigan in early October both sold out in 72 hours.
-In December 2014, seven dates, all on the East Coast, made up the next leg of the tour, which was expected to eventually go to 40 cities.
-Variety noted that the trend of "digital-native stars hitting the road for 'in-real-life' shows" had been increasing.
-Oakley had been a part of DigiTour's 2014 US Summer tour of YouTube and Vine personalities.

-Podcast

-Oakley has a podcast called Psychobabble with his best friend, Korey Kuhl.
-It launched in 2014 and as of 2022 has had over 500 episodes.
+In 2025, Oakley was inaugurated into Vidcon's Hall of Fame for his early work and contributions to digital culture.

 Television

 On screen, Oakley has done appearances on broadcasting platforms, with some airing on national TV.
 He was seen on Insider Tonight, featuring co-hosts Kevin Frazier and Thea Andrews.
 He has interviewed live from the 2014 Kids Choice Awards red carpet, along with many other events that have him meeting and speaking to celebrities.
+In 2015, he appeared on MTV's reality television show Catfish: The TV Show as a guest host, alongside Nev Schulman.

 Oakley, alongside best friend Korey Kuhl, competed in the 28th season of The Amazing Race, which aired in 2016.
-They finished in 3rd place.
-The two also participated in the 31st season of the show, which began airing on April 17, 2019.
-They finished in 2nd place.
+The pair finished in third place.
+The two returned for the 31st season of the show, where they finished in second place.

-In 2018, Oakley also appeared on the tenth episode of the tenth season of RuPaul's Drag Race, where he was paired with Monét X Change for a makeover challenge.
+In 2017, Oakley appeared on the YouTube Premium show Escape the Night, appearing as "The Thespian" for 10 episodes in Season 2.
+Oakley also made a guest appearance on the tenth episode of the tenth season of RuPaul's Drag Race, where he was paired with Monét X Change for a makeover challenge.